-Casseroles like this have won their place in the hearts of American families – easy, fast and a great way to stretch a few ingredients.
-This one is certainly acceptable as is, and I’ve made versions of this as well as had many when I was growing up.
+Casseroles like this have won their place in the hearts of American families – easy, fast and a great way to stretch a few ingredients into another meal.

 - Lightly steam fresh vegetables rather than using a frozen product